-The Millennium Development Goals (MDGs) represent an international commitment to tackle poverty and hunger, lack of education, gender inequality, ill-health, and environmental degradation.
+The Millennium Development Goals (MDGs), which expired in 2015, represented an international commitment to tackle poverty and hunger, lack of education, gender inequality, ill-health, and environmental degradation.
 The MDGs are part of the road map for implementing the Millennium Declaration, which was adopted by 189 member states at the

 Millennium Summit in the year 2000.